cisco-ie/tdm/doc/docs/dev/architecture/Search.md

 # Search
-Search in TDM is based off of ElasticSearch.
+Search in TDM is based off of Elasticsearch.
 Initial Search using ArangoDB was effective, but extremely latent and resource intensive.
 Some broad terms resulted in ~60GB memory usage and took nearly a minute to return.
-In contrast, ElasticSearch returns in fractions of a second and holds at a steady ~1-2GB memory usage.
+In contrast, Elasticsearch returns in fractions of a second and holds at a steady ~1-2GB memory usage.

-ElasticSearch is *not* a source-of-truth for TDM.
-ElasticSearch should always be thought of as a cache of data which could potentially be out-of-sync with the ArangoDB instance of TDM which all other operations use.
-ElasticSearch is very-specifically a pointed, use-case solution to the original searchability issues.
+Elasticsearch is *not* a source-of-truth for TDM.
+Elasticsearch should always be thought of as a cache of data which could potentially be out-of-sync with the ArangoDB instance of TDM which all other operations use.
+Elasticsearch is very-specifically a pointed, use-case solution to the original searchability issues.

 ## Indexing
 Setup the index in ES for our data.
 Derived from: